larrybotha/terraform-examples/droplet/README.md

-# Digital Ocean / Terraform droplet creation example
+# Digitalocean / Terraform droplet creation example

-This repo demonstrates how to create droplets on Digital Ocean using Terraform and Cloud Init, with Digital Ocean's recommended user configs.
+This repo demonstrates how to create droplets on Digitalocean using Terraform and Cloud Init, with Digitalocean's recommended user configs.

 ## Why

-The examples at [Hashicorp][hashi-docean-provider] and [Digital Ocean][docean-how-to-terraform] were helpful, but I found were lacking in a few ways:
+The examples at [Hashicorp][hashi-docean-provider] and [Digitalocean][docean-how-to-terraform] were helpful, but I found were lacking in a few ways:

 - the Hashicorp's SSH example didn't allow for passwordless logins
-- the Digital Ocean example uses `remote-exec` which is discouraged by Hashicorp
+- the Digitalocean example uses `remote-exec` which is discouraged by Hashicorp
-- neither example demonstrated how to configure Digital Ocean's recommended user settings
+- neither example demonstrated how to configure Digitalocean's recommended user settings

 This example has the following features: